 - Transportation between Hong Kong (or your place of origin) and Tehran, Iran**

 *An appropriate and adequate travel insurance is a condition of travelling to Iran with us.

-Further details will be provided in the Briefing Note (you will receive this after registration).
+Further details will be provided in the Programme Guideline (you will receive this after registration).